-Over 20,000 emails were sent out to residents across the district during June 2020 asking them to to check their information and respond online if any changes were needed.
-Over 40% of those contacted responded.
+Over 20,000 emails were sent to residents across the district during June asking them to to check their information and respond online if any changes are needed.
+Last year, over 40% of those contacted responded.

 How it works

 Any reminder will be by post at the same time as we write to the 60% of the households where we do not hold an email address.
-The letter does NOT require a response.
+The letter which is green in colour does NOT require a response.
 If there are any changes it tells you to go online to make them.

-For the 30% of all households in the district that we do not get a full match for all electors will be sent a letter asking you to go online or call the Freephone number to make any changes.
+For the 27% of households that we have not matched, these will be sent a yellow coloured letter in early July asking for action to be taken by someone in the household to confirm or update our records.
+Action is taken by calling the automated Freephone number on the letter (for no changes) or online where you can make changes.
 You do NOT need to send the letter back to us.
 Again please do this ASAP as a couple of weeks later we have to send a reminder.

 If you do not reply

-We chase up non-responders with a Canvass Form that looks a bit similar to what we sent in 2019 - this does require a response that you should ideally make online or by calling the Freephone number.
+We chase up non-responders with a Canvass Form - this does require a response that you should ideally make online or by calling the Freephone number.
 Alternatively you could post this form back to us with any amendments made.

 We chase up non responders from late September so households may get a phone call or email from us in the Elections Office, or failing that a door-knock from one of our personal canvassers during October.
 They carry ID and will not enter your house; they will just encourage you to make a return.
 If there are changes we need to make sure we have made them so you are able to vote in any elections.
 Not being registered can also affect your credit score.